Formally Verified SAT-Based AI Planning: Introduction

 \section{Introduction}

-Planning algorithms and systems are becoming more and more scalable and efficient, as shown by different planning competitions~\cite{ipc98,DBLP:journals/aim/ColesCOJLSY12,vallati20152014}, making them suited for realistic applications.
-Since many applications of planning are safety-critical, increasing the trustworthiness of planning algorithms and systems could be instrumental in their widespread adoption.
-Consequently there currently are substantial efforts to improve the trustworthiness of planning systems~\cite{howey2004val,eriksson2017unsolvability,abdulaziz2018formally,abdulaziz2018formallyVal}.
+Planning systems are becoming more and more scalable and efficient, as shown by different planning competitions~\cite{ipc98,DBLP:journals/aim/ColesCOJLSY12,vallati20152014}, making them suited for realistic applications.
+Since many applications of planning are safety-critical, increasing the trustworthiness of planning algorithms and systems is instrumental to their widespread adoption.
+Consequently there currently are substantial efforts to improve the trustworthiness of planning systems~\cite{howey2004val,eriksson2017unsolvability,abdulaziz2018formally,ictai2018}.

-Increasing trustworthiness of complex algorithms and software is a well-studied problem.
-Methods to increase the trustworthiness of algorithms and their implementations can be characterised into one of three approaches~\cite{DBLP:conf/mfcs/AbdulazizMN19}.
-Firstly, a system's trustworthiness can be increased by applying various software engineering practices, such as writing clean code with the right levels of abstraction, performing code reviews as well as testing.
-Although these practices are relatively easy to implement, they are necessarily incomplete. \spacex{With regard to testing in particular, it is probably well-known that Edsger Dijkstra stated: ``Program testing can be used to show the presence of bugs, but never to show their absence!''. \cite{ercoli1970software}}{}
+Increasing trustworthiness of software is a well-studied problem.
+Three approaches have been tried in the literature~\cite{DBLP:conf/mfcs/AbdulazizMN19}.
+Firstly, a system's trustworthiness can be increased by applying software engineering techniques, e.g.\ programming at the right level of abstraction, code reviewing, and testing.
+Although these practices are relatively easy to implement, they are incomplete.